 Watch this video to learn how to hang prepasted wallpaper from professional wallpaper installer, Adrienne.
 It teaches you the best way to install wallpaper quickly.
 Your friends will think you hired a pro – even if you’re a beginner!

-Watch the step-by-step video above and you’ll learn how to hang prepasted wallpaper from our shop.
+Watch the step-by-step video above and learn how to hang prepasted wallpaper from our shop.

 For more DIY Wallpaper Tutorials, remember to Subscribe to our YouTube Channel!

 How to Hang Prepasted Wallpaper

 Watch the YouTube video above and then follow our step-by-step How to Hang Prepasted Wallpaper instructions below for an easy DIY project.

 Here is a list of wallpaper tools you need to install your prepasted wall mural:

 - Tape measure